 Unlike most TVs, these settings are the most accurate and the brightest.
 The 'Vivid' picture mode has a lower peak brightness.

 Very good gray uniformity.
-There isn't much variation in the center of the screen, but there is noticeable vignetting, and the sides of the screen are a bit darker.
+There isn't much variation in the center of the screen, but there's noticeable vignetting, and the sides of the screen are a bit darker.
 In near-dark scenes, the uniformity is significantly better.

 Decent viewing angles.
 At very wide angles the image starts to appear washed out, but colors only shift at extremely wide angles.
 Colors appear washed out at moderate angles, but this shouldn't be an issue for most people.

-Note: The 85" model (XBR-85X850G) has a VA panel, and likely has much better black uniformity.
+Note: Though we haven't tested it, the 85" model (XBR-85X850G) has a VA panel, and we'd expect its black uniformity to be significantly better.

 With our pre-calibration settings, this TV has mediocre accuracy.
 There are noticeable errors in many colors, as well as brighter shades of gray.
 Gamma is too low, tracking closer to 2.0, so most scenes are too bright, and the color temperature is a bit too warm.

-After calibration, the X850G has excellent accuracy, but it's a bit worse than most TVs.
+After calibration, this TV has excellent accuracy, but it's still a bit worse than most TVs.
 There are still inaccuracies in some colors, especially reds, that some people might notice.
 Gamma follows much closer to 2.2, and the white balance is nearly perfect.

 You can see our recommended settings here.